payloadcms/payload/examples/auth/next-pages/README.md

 This is a [Next.js](https://nextjs.org) [Pages Router](https://nextjs.org/docs/pages) front-end made explicitly for the [Payload Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth).
 This example demonstrates how to authenticate your Next.js app using [Payload Authentication](https://payloadcms.com/docs/authentication/overview).

-This application runs on a different instance as Payload, meaning it connects to Payload from a separately running server over another domain or port.
-For an integrated Next.js setup, [check out the App Router front-end served directly along Payload](https://github.com/payloadcms/payload/tree/main/examples/auth/payload) in this example.
-For more information on using Payload in its various headless capacities, [check out this blog post](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).

 > This example uses the Pages Router, the legacy API of Next.js.
 If your app is using the latest [App Router](https://nextjs.org/docs/app), check out the official [App Router Example](https://github.com/payloadcms/payload/tree/main/examples/auth/next-app).

+**IMPORTANT: This application runs on a different server as Payload and establishes a connection from another domain or port**.
+For an integrated setup that runs on a single server, [check out how to serve Payload directly within your Next.js app](https://github.com/payloadcms/payload/tree/main/examples/auth/payload).
+To learn more, [check out how Payload can be used in its various headless capacities](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).

 ## Getting Started